 Pepper X and Dragon’s Breath are two exceptionally hot peppers.
-They are both in the super-hot pepper category and among the contenders for the title of hottest pepper in the world.
+They are both in the super-hot pepper category and among the hottest peppers in the world.
 How do these extreme peppers compare in terms of heat?
 How easy are they to find?
 Is there a flavor beyond the spiciness?
 Let’s compare Pepper X vs. Dragon’s Breath.

 Table of Contents